project-sunbird/project-sunbird.github.io/pages/features-documentation/contenteditor.md

   </tr>
   <tr>
     <td><strong>Language Transliteration Tool</strong> <br>
-      1. Select the language from the drop down list <br>2.
+      1. Select the language from the dropdown list <br>2.
 Click <strong>Transliterate</strong> <br>3.
 The original text is displayed in the textbox on the left and the transliterated text is displayed in the textbox on the right <br>4.
 Click <strong>Add to Stage</strong> to add the transliterated text to the slide</td>
     <td><img src="pages/features-documentation/images/contenteditor/transliteration1.png"></td>
   </tr>
   </table>